npgsql/doc/conceptual/Npgsql/diagnostics/tracing.md

 ## Using `AsyncLocal` to pass arbitrary information to your callbacks

-The callbacks available via <xref:Npgsql.NpgsqlDataSourceBuilder.ConfigureTracing*?displayProperty=nameWithType> only accept the <xref:Npgsql.NpgsqlCommand> or <xref:Npgsql.NpgsqlBatch> as their parameters; this makes it difficult to e.g. assign arbitrary names to your commands, so that show up as the span names in your tracing monitor.
-You can use .NET [`AsyncLocal`](https://learn.microsoft.com/dotnet/api/system.threading.asynclocal-1) to flow arbitrary information from the command call site (where you execute the command) to your tracing callbacks to achieve this.
+The callbacks available via <xref:Npgsql.NpgsqlDataSourceBuilder.ConfigureTracing*?displayProperty=nameWithType> only accept the <xref:Npgsql.NpgsqlCommand> or <xref:Npgsql.NpgsqlBatch> as their parameters.
+This limitation makes it difficult to inject contextual data; such as assigning arbitrary names to your commands so they appear as the span names in your tracing monitor.
+You can solve this by using .NET [`AsyncLocal`](https://learn.microsoft.com/dotnet/api/system.threading.asynclocal-1) to flow arbitrary information from the command call site (where you execute the command) to your tracing callbacks.

 For example, the following adds an `ExecuteReaderWithSpanNameAsync` extension method to <xref:Npgsql.NpgsqlCommand>: